-Worker Stats – You Are Not The Only One by Jessica Hodges
+Worker Stats – You Are Not The Only One

 Having recently became aware of my rapidly deteriorating health, and rapidly diminishing mental vitality at the tender age of 24, that’s right, 24, I set out to find interesting statistics regarding the average American workforce, in our continuing blog effort to raise worker’s awareness of their working conditions and educate you on how you can be a happier, healthier member of your company.